 FARMER INCOME IMPROVEMENT OPPORTUNITIES

 A lack of sufficient income is one of the most pressing issues facing smallholder farmers as they try to recover from war, one that impacts all facets of their lives.
-With increased and stabilized incomes farmers are given the dignity to address their most pressing issues as they see fit.
 Here are some key areas that our farmers are able to address after we have helped improve their incomes:

 Market Research: What crops offer high market demand, good pricing and a relatively stable future.